Piece of Me Tour: Critical reception

 The tour received polarized reviews throughout its run.
 Cristina Jerome from the Miami New Times stated "The Piece of Me Tour was for Britney Spears' day-one fans.
 The Princess of Pop allowed her audience to experience her career from the late '90s to the present day while sprinkling in a few hits from her latest studio album, Glory."
 Although complementing Spears' show production and stage presence, accusations of lip-syncing were mentioned.
 In defence of Spears' lip-syncing accusations, Louis Staples from The Independent reviews the record-breaking Brighton Pride concert; "It is Spears' strength and vulnerability in the face of her troubles that most endears her to her fans.
 She is instantly forgiven for things that would normally sink other stars, such as her well-known aversion to live singing."
 Later mentioning that fans attend purely for the hits and "her glittery performance[s] proves that few people can match her cultural impact, or personify the words "icon" or "megastar" quite like her.
 Twenty years on, people still want a piece of Spears."
-Emma Kelly from Metro said: "The pop legend, the phoenix who rose from a messy divorce, a breakdown and intense public scrutiny, has brought her Las Vegas residency Piece Of Me across the world, and last night it hit London's O2 Arena.
-After seeing Britney at Brighton Pride, a concert that saw 57,000 people scream 'Who is it?' at the stage ahead of Gimme More, I wasn't sure how much the concert could improve.
-But Britney is definitely an arena girl – and last night's show proved it."